Sadly the answer is ‘not really’.

 Auckland company ‘Shift 2‘ makes PPE quality sewn terminations, if you prefer them over knotted terminations.

-HMS/Pear-shaped Karabiners.
-One for each bit of equipment above, plus 3 spare.
-(12 in total!)
+- HMS/Pear-shaped Karabiners.
+One for each bit of equipment above, plus 4 spare.

 A canyoning helmet should protect your head from falling rocks and from falling over yourself.
 It should be lightweight, but strong enough for the job.

 Climbing helmets are suitable and are designed primarily for protecting from rockfall.
-White Water Kayaking Helmets are designed more for protection when the user impacts something else.
-As such, they tend to focus more on all over head protection, whilst Climbing helmets offer less protection around the face, but superior protection for the top and sides of the head.
-Back to top
+White Water Kayaking Helmets are designed more for protection for multiple impacts of someone hitting rocks.
+As such, they tend to focus more on all over head protection, whilst Climbing helmets offer less protection around the face, but superior protection for the top of the head.

 A whistle provides an effective and energy saving method for communication within a canyon.
 It should be very loud, robust and function when damp.
-A whistle is usually attatched with a very short lanyard to the helmet.
+A whistle is usually attatched with a very short lanyard to the helmet or wetsuit.
 Back to top

 BEANIE OR HOOD